 Tip: Are you and your partner considering adopting a child from an orphanage?
 Or does your partner want to adopt your child from a previous marriage?
 Learn all about adoption and adoption in our article.

 Once you have found an organisation that suits your activities and focus, you can select the child you want to help on the website.
-You fill in the contact form and the organisation contacts you and concludes a contract with you.
-These are usually form contracts, which do not allow for much change and if you do not like the wording, you will have to go to a competitor.
-However, it is always worth a try to suggest a modification to a clause you don’t entirely agree with.
-If there is something you don’t like about the contract or the terms and conditions of the project, don’t be afraid to consult a lawyer.
+You fill in a contact form and the organisation contacts you and concludes a contract with you.
+These are usually form contracts, which do not allow much change and if you do not like the wording, you will have to go to a competitor.
+However, it is always worth a try to suggest a modification to a clause that you do not entirely agree with.
+If there’s something you don’t like about the contract or the terms and conditions of the project, don’t be afraid to consult a lawyer.
 Ideally, this is a multi-year commitment and you probably don’t want to waste your money unthinkingly.

-You can then make the full payment for the year, or set up a standing order for monthly payments.
-The first letter to the child is usually sent after a few months of your payments, so that there is at least some guarantee of the permanence of the sponsorship.
-In return, “your” child will also contact you about twice a year to share his/her academic achievements or other details of his/her life.
+You can then make the full payment for the year or place a standing order for monthly payments.
+The first letter to the child is usually sent after a few months of your payments so that there is at least some guarantee of the permanence of the sponsorship.
+In return, “your” child will also contact you about twice a year to share his or her academic performance or other details of his or her life.

 With some organisations you can also choose to provide non-addressed support, where financial assistance goes to a particular school in a developing area, for example.
 Then, in the annual summary report, you will learn about educational programs, new aids for the children and their facilities in general.